amreyes11/Final-Project-Grp-4/README.md

 # Objectives
-	1. Analyze the data...
+	1. Analyze the data
-	2. Showcase visualizations of trends...
+	2. Showcase visualizations of trends
-	3. Create predictive model to forecast future outbreaks...
+	3. Create predictive model to forecast future performance

 # Methodology
 * Data Exploration
 * Data Cleaning
 * Data Analysis
 * Predictive Modeling

-* Visualization: Communicate dynamic visualizations using Tableau to showcase key findings.
+* Visualization

-* Reporting: Compose a comprehensive report summarizing the data analysis and predictive modeling results.
+* Reporting

 # Resources we will be using
 * Tableu